Avaiga/taipy-doc/docs/gallery/llm/8_rag_chatbot/index.md

 data-keywords: vizelement ai community
 short-description: A chatbot to ask questions about pdf files using RAG
 img: 8_rag_chatbot/images/rag_screen.png
+hide:
+    - toc
 ---
 This demo showcases Taipy's ability to enable end-users to run inference using LLMs.
 Here, we use Langchain to query Mistral's LLM model hosted on HuggingFace to ask questions about PDF files using RAG.

 [Get it on GitHub](https://github.com/Avaiga/demo-gpt-4o/tree/rag){: .tp-btn .tp-btn--accent target='blank' }